Sockeye: a language for analyzing hardware documentation: Case studies

-The \zynq includes 8 DMA controllers, each of which can be placed in the Secure or Unsecure world based on a system-level configuration register called \lstinline{slcr_gdma}.
+\paragraph{\zynqlong (\zynqabbr)} The \zynq~\cite{xilinx:ultrascaleplus} is a modern multi-processor \gls{soc} with an \gls{fpga}.
+It supports \tz, using several instances of the region-based \gls{xmpu}.
+The \zynq includes 8 DMA controllers, each of which can be placed in the Secure or Non-Secure world based on a system-level configuration register called \lstinline{slcr_gdma}.
 This register can only by modified from the Secure world.
 Additional protection against bugs in the software running in the Secure world is provided by a lock register.
 Once this lock register is set, \lstinline{slcr_gdma} cannot be modified further until reboot.
 We model a scenario where the lock is not set, so a secure DMA channel could be controlled from the Non-Secure world if software in the Secure world accidentally changes \lstinline{slcr_gdma}.
-However, if we do set the lock, we can show using an induction proof with \system that Secure memory can no longer be accessed from the Non-Secure world.